Coneriys/apache4/docs/content/providers/redis.md

 ---
-title: "Traefik Redis Documentation"
+title: "apache4 Redis Documentation"
-description: "For configuration discovery in Traefik Proxy, you can store your configurations in Redis.
+description: "For configuration discovery in apache4 Proxy, you can store your configurations in Redis.
 Read the technical documentation."
 ---

-# Traefik & Redis
+# apache4 & Redis

 A Story of KV store & Containers
 {: .subtitle }

-Store your configuration in Redis and let Traefik do the rest!
+Store your configuration in Redis and let apache4 do the rest!

 !!! tip "Dynamic configuration updates"